Truncations of level 1 of elements in the loop group of a reductive group: Applications

-In this section we show how Theorem \ref{thmmain} can be applied to the Ekedahl-Oort stratification on the moduli space $\mathcal{A}_g$ of principally polarized abelian varieties of dimension $g$ in characteristic $p>2$.
-The same considerations work for other good reductions modulo $p$ of Shimura varieties of PEL type (except for the last corollary where one needs further input).
+In this section we consider the case $F=\mathbb{Q}_p$.
+We review some of the theory of Ekedahl-Oort strata and relate it to our notion of truncations of level 1.
+We concentrate on the example of the moduli space $\mathcal{A}_g$ of principally polarized abelian varieties of dimension $g$, and briefly indicate possible generalizations to other Shimura varieties of PEL type.
+For more details on this general theory of Ekedahl-Oort strata we refer to \cite{VW}.

-From an element of $\mathcal{A}_g(k)$ we obtain a polarized $p$-divisible group, and the considerations in Section \ref{compeo} show that the Ekedahl-Oort stratification (as in \cite{EO}) induced by these $p$-divisible groups coincides with the stratification that one obtains by considering the truncations of level $1$ of the corresponding elements of $GSp_{2g}(W(k)[1/p])$.
-Note that by \cite{MoonenWedhorn} the index set for the Ekedahl-Oort stratification of $\mathcal{A}_g$ can be identified with ${}^{\mu}W$ where $\mu$ is the minuscule dominant element given by the Shimura datum and where $W$ is the Weyl group of $GSp_{2g}$.
-Let $S_w$ be the subscheme of the reduction of $\mathcal{A}_g$ corresponding to $w\in {}^{\mu}W$.
+The Ekedahl-Oort stratification is the stratification of $\mathcal{A}_g$ according to the $p$-torsion $(A,\lambda)[p]$ of the principally polarized abelian varieties $(A,\lambda)$ associated with the points of $\mathcal{A}_g$.
+It was first defined and studied by Oort in \cite{EO}.
+Oort classifies the $p$-torsion $(A,\lambda)[p]$ by a finite combinatorial invariant, so-called elementary sequences.
+A second description of the Ekedahl-Oort invariant (and more generally of $G(k)$-orbits on a certain variety associated with a reductive group $G$ over $\mathbb{Z}_p$ together with a fixed Levi subgroup that is also defined over $\mathbb{Z}_p$) has been given by Moonen and Wedhorn in \cite{MoonenWedhorn}.
+They use a description by so-called $F$-zips and identify the index set for the Ekedahl-Oort stratification of $\mathcal{A}_g$ with ${}^{\mu}W$ where $\mu$ is the minuscule dominant element given by the Shimura datum and where $W$ is the Weyl group of $GSp_{2g}$.
+Another related theory is Vasiu's classification of so-called Shimura $F$-crystals in \cite{Vasiu}, Main Theorem C.

+In the language of truncations of level $1$ the Ekedahl-Oort invariant on $\mathcal A_g$ can be studied as follows.
+From an element of $\mathcal{A}_g(k)$ we obtain a polarized $p$-divisible group $(A,\lambda)[p^{\infty}]$.
+The polarization equips its Dieudonn\'e module with a symplectic form $\langle \cdot,\cdot\rangle$.
+In the same way as in Section \ref{compeo} we trivialize its Dieudonn\'e module and obtain that the Frobenius is given by an element $b$ of $GSp_{2g}(W(k)[1/p])$, well-defined up to $\sigma$-conjugation with $GSp_{2g}(W(k))=K(k)$.
+It satisfies that $b\in K(k)\mu(p)K(k)$ where $\mu$ is as above, i.e.~$\mu(p)$ is the diagonal matrix with entries $p$ and $1$, each with multiplicity $g$.
+The Ekedahl-Oort stratification is then nothing but the stratification that one obtains by considering the truncations of level $1$ of the elements $b$.
+The index set for truncations of level 1 of elements of $K\mu(p)K$ is equal to ${}^{\mu}W$ (Theorem \ref{propdef}(1)).
+This identification coincides with the one used in the classification by Moonen and Wedhorn.

+For $w\in {}^{\mu}W$ let $S_w$ be the reduced subscheme of the reduction of $\mathcal{A}_g$ given by the condition that $(A,\lambda)[p]$ has Ekedahl-Oort invariant $w$.
+Oort proves that each stratum $S_w$ is locally closed, and the closure $\overline{S_w}$ is a union of strata.
+The set of strata that are contained in $\overline{S_w}$ is determined in \cite{Wedhorn} together with (6.4) of loc.~cit.
+It is given by the same formula as the closure relations between the corresponding strata $S_{w,\mu}$ in the loop group of $G=GSp_{2g}$ (that we compute in Corollary \ref{corclosure}).